 Our Bereavement Ministers are grateful for the privilege and opportunity to walk through the grief process with these group members and many more.
 And if you would like to share your story of love for someone whom you have lost, we would be honored to hear it.

-Our Winter group, which begins with an orientation, Thursday, January 7, 7:00 p.m. and will meet weekly, through March 18.
+Our Fall group begins with an orientation on Thursday, Sep.
+9, at 7:00 p.m., and will meet weekly through Nov.
+18.

 If you feel you need support before our next group, contact us immediately and we can refer you to other resources.

 One-on-one compassionate listening provided by a trained volunteer Caregiver

 Bereavement support groups